 Some people find sleeping with a pillow between your legs helpful, it may prevent nerves in your legs from compressing relieving some pressure.
 Some others benefit from a hot or cold bath before bed too to help them wind down into relaxation.

-It is so important to stay hydrated as it plays a key factor in many different conditions.
+It is important to stay hydrated as it plays a key factor in many different conditions.
 RLS can be aggravated by dehydration from a lack of water intake.
-So in addition to avoiding diuretics such as caffeine, you may also want to avoid night-time alcohol intake, and drink sparkling water, filtered water, or decaffeinated teas throughout the day.
+So as well as avoiding diuretics such as caffeine, you may also want to avoid night-time alcohol intake, and drink sparkling water, filtered water, or decaffeinated teas throughout the day.